zmanio/atmos/README.md

 ### Event Monitors

-Event monitors are notified when retry attempts fail and are configured on a retry policy using `monitorWith`.
+Event monitors are notified when retry attempts fail and are configured on a retry policy using `monitorWith` and `alsoMonitorWith`.
 Any type that implements the [`atmos.EventMonitor`](http://zman.io/atmos/api/#atmos.EventMonitor) trait can be used in a retry policy, but the DSL exposes factory methods for creating the most common implementations.

 Event monitors handle three distinct types of events:
  - Retrying events occur when an attempt has failed but another attempt is going to be made.